-In 2021, Bancha village of the Betul district of Madhya Pradesh, become a solar village, and was discussed profoundly.
+In 2021, Bancha village in the Betul district of Madhya Pradesh became a solar village, and was discussed profoundly.
 Here, under the guidance of IIT Mumbai and ONGC, Bharat Bharati Shiksha Samiti installed solar cooktops running on solar energy in 74 houses.
 With its help, the villagers not only got freedom from the smoke of the stove but were also freed from the burden of expensive gas cylinders.
 However, today in the year 2023, this village is again burning in the fire of the same smoke and expensive gas cylinders as the installed solar cooktops have stopped working.

 Anil Uike of Bancha village told Ground Report that,